 Simply enter your postcode and get personalised results to suit your needs.

 See available electricity plans ranked by cost and compare deals side by side.

 Choose a plan.
 We’ll notify your old and new provider for a seamless switch.

 Mozo exists to make comparing energy plan rates easier.
-We can help you shortlist energy providers available in your suburb with just a click of a button.
-All you need to do is enter your SA postcode into our free comparison tool and tell us a bit about your usage habits and preferences and we’ll be able to give you a listing of some of the plans that are available in your area.
+We can help you shortlist energy plans in your SA suburb with just a click of a button.
+All you need to do is enter your postcode into our free comparison tool and tell us a bit about your usage habits and preferences and we’ll be able to give you a listing of some of the plans that are available in your area.

 All energy providers in South Australia will offer a number of incentives to attract you to their energy plans.
 Here is a quick checklist that you can consider when you are picking a new energy provider.